hardingadonis/Eyes_Protection_Reminder/README.md

 You are a student?
 You are a software engineer?
-You are have to use a laptop, a desktop for a long time?
+Do you have to use a laptop, a desktop for a long time?
 Don't worry, that tool is for you!!!

-**Eyes Protection Reminder** use Python for reminding the time to relax.
-That is really simple for using.
+**Eyes Protection Reminder** uses Python for reminding the time to relax.
+That is simple for using.

 What is special about **Eyes Protection Reminder**?
 That is is impossible to turn off without shutdown or restart.